Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 1. High Abandonment Risk

-Because of this factor, businesses are left with no choice but to either start the project all over again or find a developer who is willing to work on an incomplete project.
-Either way, it is the business that suffers from an extended development timeline and compromised code quality.
+Because of this, businesses have no choice but to start the project all over again or find a developer willing to work on an incomplete project.
+Either way, the business suffers from an extended development timeline and compromised code quality.

 2. Lack of Integrity